zooniverse/front-end-monorepo/README.md

 docker compose down
 ```

-Tip: If you're an occasional Docker Desktop user, remember to `docker image prune`.
+Tip: If you're an occasional Docker Desktop user, remember to `docker image prune` or `docker system prune`.

 ### With Node and pnpm

-Alternatively, you can install Node 20 and pnpm and build the monorepo packages.
+Alternatively, you can install Node and pnpm and build the monorepo packages.

 ```sh
 git clone git@github.com:zooniverse/front-end-monorepo.git